SunlayGGX/Storm/README.md

 - **zFar (float, facultative)**: Same as zNear except that we skip displaying all objects farer than this distance value.
 Default value is 20.0.
 - **grid (vector3, facultative)**: Set the grid dimension.
 X coord will be the grid width, Z its depth and Y will be the height where the grid will be drawn.
 Note that X and Z will be ceiled.
 Default value is { x=10.0, y=0.0, z=10.0 }

+#### Fluid
+This element is all setting appartaining to a fluid.
+Here the tag you can set inside :
+- **id (positive integer, mandatory)**: This is the unique id of the fluid.
+It should be unique (Note that it should not be equal to any rigid body id too).
+- **fluidBlock (tag, at least one)**: This is the fluid generator settings.
+There should be at least one.
+	+ **firstPoint (vector3, facultative)**: This is one of the corner of the box where fluid particle should be generated.
+It cannot have the same value than secondPoint, default value is { x=0.0, y=0.0, z=0.0 }.
+	+ **secondPoint (vector3, facultative)**: This is the opposite corner from firstPoint where fluid particle should be generated.
+It cannot have the same value than firstPoint, default value is { x=0.0, y=0.0, z=0.0 }.

 #### RigidBodies
 Inside this element should be put all rigidbodies.
 Each rigidbody should be specified under a tag named "RigidBody".

 ##### RigidBody
 - **id (positive integer, mandatory)**: This is the unique id of the rigid body.
-It should be unique.
+It should be unique (Note that it should not be equal to any fluid id too).
 - **meshFile (string, mandatory, accept macro)**: This is mesh file path this rigid body is bound to.
 - **isStatic (boolean, facultative)**: Specify this to tell the simulation that this object is fixed (won't move throughout the simulation).
 Default value is "true".
 - **collisionType (string, facultative)**: Specify what is the collision shape should be handled.
 This is not case sensitive.
 Possible values are "None" (Default value), "Sphere", "Cube".